IISERM/schrodinger-week/eli5.md

 You have to send your improvised write in a .txt/.pdf/.doc version to phiclubiiserm@gmail.com

+## Friday Challenge

+So far it was us telling you what to do.
+Now you tell us!

+*As a last and final challenge for eli5 we ask you to go wild!.*

+Take any topic of your choice from any subject, be it a scientific paper, confusing science topic or even a YouTube video for that matter and explain it in eli5 version
+Send us your original piece, used along with your write-up (upto 1000 words) in pdf,.txt,.doc format to phiclubiiserm@gmail.com

+Last date of submission from any challenge-23rd August

 ## Prizes
 You will be judged on the creativity and clarity of the idea you're trying to explain.
 Every challenge has a prize worth 250 bucks waiting for you to grab!